Flight (horse): At two years

 Flight won her first race, the A.J.C.
 December Nursery.
 Later that season she won the A.J.C.
 Havilah Handicap, Rosehill Nursery Handicap, Champagne Stakes and the Victoria Park Juvenile Handicap (by 2½ lengths and carrying 9 stone 7 pounds).
 She was second, by a head to Mayfowl (who later won the A.J.C.
 St Leger), in the AJC Sires Produce Stakes, and ran third in the A.J.C.
 Valicare Handicap.

 At three years

 At three years Flight won the A.J.C.
-Hobartville Stakes, the Craven Plate, S.T.C.
+Oaks, Hobartville Stakes, the Craven Plate, S.T.C.
 Lord Mayor's Cup, Adrian Knox Stakes, the Australia Day Handicap, and the Quality Handicap at Randwick Racecourse.
 She was second in the A.J.C.
 Derby, the Doncaster Handicap (defeated by half a head to Goose Boy) and the Weight-for-age (w.f.a.)
 A.J.C.
 All-Aged Stakes.
 Her two thirds were both at Rosehill—in the Rosehill Guineas and the (w.f.a.)
 Rawson Stakes.